minetest/minetest/doc/lua_api.md

       -- minetest.after guarantees that coexisting jobs are executed primarily -- in order of expiry and secondarily in order of registration (5.9.0) after_order_expiry_registration = true,
+      -- wallmounted nodes mounted at floor or ceiling may additionally -- be rotated by 90° with special param2 values (5.9.0) wallmounted_rotate = true,
   }
   ```